About the German-Indonesian Energy Cooperation

 The Energy Hub

-The Indonesian-German Energy Cooperation Hub (Energy Hub, EH) is a platform set up in April 2023 with the objective to streamline representation of the broad joint energy portfolio and strengthen exchanges between Indonesia and Germany.
-The Energy Hub is a central nexus that connects energy cooperation endeavours between Indonesia and Germany.
-Building upon more than 30 years of bilateral energy cooperation, the Energy Hub also demonstrates the increased importance that both countries put towards cooperation in the energy field (e.g., through the Just Energy Transition Partnership/JETP), and the increased need to further consolidate and coordinate this cooperation.
-The Energy Hub is financed by two German ministries, the Federal Ministry of Economic Cooperation and Development (BMZ) and the Federal Ministry for Economic Affairs and Climate Action of Germany (BMWK), through its International Climate Initiative (IKI), making up “Team Germany”.
-On the Indonesian side, key partners include all implementing partners of financial and technical cooperation: The Ministry of Energy and Mineral Resources (MEMR), The Ministry of National Development Planning/Bappenas and The Ministry of Finance.
+The Indonesian-German Energy Cooperation Hub (Energy Hub, EH) is a platform set up in April 2023 with the objective to streamline representation of the broad joint energy portfolio, strengthen exchanges between Indonesia and Germany, and provide flexible energy expertise to Indonesian Partners.
+It also supports both Germany and Indonesia in the implementation of the Just Energy Transition Partnership (JETP).
+The Hub is thus a central nexus that connects energy cooperation endeavours between the two countries.
+Building upon more than 30 years of bilateral energy cooperation, the Energy Hub also demonstrates the increased importance that both countries put towards cooperation in the energy field, and the increased need to further consolidate and coordinate this cooperation.
+The Energy Hub is financed by the Federal Ministry of Economic Cooperation and Development (BMZ) and the International Climate Initiative (IKI), making up “Team Germany”.
+On the Indonesian side, key partners include all implementing partners of financial and technical cooperation: The Ministry of Energy and Mineral Resources (MEMR), The Ministry of National Development Planning/Bappenas, The Ministry of Finance, and the Coordinating Ministry of Economic Affairs (CMEA).